AJ7766/Jackies-Recipes/README.md

 - Created models for database interaction.
 - Implemented API calls to the server to ensure data security.
 - Used JSON Web Tokens (JWT) for user authorization.
-- Implemented caching for faster load times.
+- Implemented cache in backend with Node-cache to make queries faster.
 - Utilized Tailwind CSS for responsive design and styling.